Purple-Pyjamas/DSA-CAPSTONE-PROJECT/amazon-product-review-analysis/README.md

 ## 🔍 Methodology

 ### Step 1: Data Cleaning
+*I Created a copy of dataset intitially, to use as the working area*
 - Removed duplicate product entries
 - Standardized price columns (removed currency symbols, converted to numeric)
 - Handled blank and inconsistent values in rating and review columns, using information from *product name* and *category class2* columns